 1 A SIMPLE FOUR LETTER WORD - They are doing comedy.
 Each member introduces and describes him or herself.

 2 CASSANDRA - Cassandra prophesied the fall of Troy.
-No one believed her, and the Greeks ransacked the city in the Trojan War.
+No one believed her, and the Greeks ransacked the city.
 Homer told the story in "The Iliad."

 ABBA's Cassandra leaves on a ship at sunrise.
-It is raining, and her eyes reveal pain.
+Her eyes reveal pain.
 Trojan Cassandra was taken by Greek Agamemnon as his mistress.

-The song hints at predestination as we are told Cassandra was lost from the start.
-Shadows fill ABBA's music, and here the future casts a shadow.
+The song hints at predestination as Cassandra was lost from the start.
+Shadows fill ABBA's music, and the future casts a shadow.

 Which one of the girls is Cassandra?
-Probably both because both Benny and Bjorn moved on to marriages with other women.
-There is reference to Cassandra's father.
+Probably both because Benny and Bjorn moved on to marry other women.
+There is a reference to Cassandra's father.
 Frida's father, Alfred Hasse, came into her life after she got famous.
-She stopped seeing him when ABBA broke up.

-"Cassandra" makes use of alliteration: street, singing, shouting, staying, shame, suffer, secrets, sorry, sleep, ship, sailing, sister, sunrise, sails, slack.
+"Cassandra" makes use of alliteration: street, singing, shouting, staying, shame, suffer, secrets, ship, sailing, sister, sunrise, sails, slack.
 This is poetry!

 3 ELAINE - A study in frustration: dead-end street, goldfish in a bowl, tied hands and feet.
 No reason for the frustration is given.

 5 HEY HEY HELEN - Single parent.
-She has bought her freedom but will one day sing "Slipping Through My Fingers."
+She has bought her freedom but may one day sing "Slipping Through My Fingers."

 6 I AM JUST A GIRL - Similar to "Thank You For The Music" except that her consolation is a boy friend rather than talent.
 The song shows humility and self-acceptance.
 Average people can find love!

-7 JUST LIKE THAT - This is the girl in "The Day Before You Came."
-It is remarkable how ABBA blends clever lyrics with smooth melodies.
+7 JUST LIKE THAT - Is this the girl in "The Day Before You Came?"
+It is remarkable how ABBA blends clever lyrics and smooth melodies.
 Even with a lot of words and heavy rhyming, the recurring sounds never interfere with emotions or ideas.
-Agnetha delivers an aching, yearning feeling, sharing her triumph and her disappointment.
-The women in ABBA guard their private lives.
-They have secrets, and it is by these secrets, probably sexual, that they identify their inner selves.
-There is a desire to open up on one hand and a fear of doing so on the other.
+Agnetha delivers her yearning, aching feeling and shares her disappointment.
+Women in ABBA have secrets, and it is by these secrets, probably sexual, that they identify themselves.
+There is both a desire to open up and a fear of doing so.

 1 "They wouldn't know her little secrets" - "Nina, Pretty Ballerina"